beachbody/SPCSDataScience/README.md

 #### Login Into Snowflake Image Repo and Push Docker Image

-#### Run Locally Ensure
+#### Run Docker Build Locally

-You need to test this locally designed to allow you to have a better understanding `make build_local; make run` and make sure it’s working as you would expect it then move on to the next steps.
-1. Download docker desktop and ensure it is open and running. - \> **Warning**: Make sure you have docker running and make sure you have logged in already `~/.docker/config.json` you can check this or run docker login in the terminal - \> **Also make sure you make your .env file in infra** for your enviornment vairiables to be used in your docker-compose.yaml.
-As you grow out of this tutorial mode the next step here would be to create github actions to create these approaches so that you are able to run this in a more devops style approach.
-In future versions this will be shown.
-2. Open Terminal navigate to this repo and run `make build_local` - If you are using VS code you can simple click terminal and paste the command 3.
-After your local build is complete you can then run `make run`. - This is going to be running a docker compose process that can be viewed inside of the infra/ folder
+> We want you to test this locally by designed to allow you to have a
+> better understanding `make build_local; make run` and make sure it’s
+> working as you would expect it then move on to the next steps.

+1. Download docker desktop and ensure it is open and running.

+    - **Warning**: Make sure you have docker running and make sure you
+      > have logged in already `~/.docker/config.json` you can check
+      > this or run docker login in the terminal

+    - **Also make sure you make your .env file in infra** for your
+      > enviornment vairiables to be used in your docker-compose.yaml.
+      > As you grow out of this tutorial mode the next step here would
+      > be to create github actions to create these approaches so that
+      > you are able to run this in a more devops style approach.
+In
+      > future versions this will be shown.

+2. Open Terminal navigate to this repo and run `make build_local`

+    - If you are using VS code you can simple click terminal and paste the command

+3. After your local build is complete you can then run `make run`.

+    - This is going to be running a docker compose process that can be viewed inside of the infra/ folder

 #### Pictures of Steps